Projects

 Funding for this project is provided by:

 This project is funded by a grant from the U.S. Department of Commerce, Minority Business Development Agency, and with support from Visa.
-Plaid will provide free account connectivity services to participating mission-based lenders to allow loan applicants to authorize their account data to be accessed for underwriting.
+Plaid is providing free account connectivity services to the pilot programs to allow loan applicants to authorize their account data to be accessed for underwriting.

 Contact Us